mstable/MIPs/TDP/tdp-47.md

 ***Election***

-The Operational Signers get elected on a half-yearly basis in line with the signer term period after the resolution of the [overall signer elections](https://mips.mstable.org/TDP/tdp-45.html).
-Interested individuals can submit their application internally to the respective DAO after the elections have taken place in order to streamline operations.
-For the ProtcolDAO, it is assumed that the mandated seats for the Builder subDAO will take on the role as Ops Signers.
+The Operational Signers get elected on a half-yearly basis in line with the signer term period after the resolution of the overall signer elections.
+Interested individuals can submit their application internally to the respective DAO after the elections have taken place and the ops signer will be selected by a vote within the signer group order to streamline operations.

 If no applications other than the applications from the current Operational Signers get submitted, it is assumed that the respective DAO is sufficiently pleased with the performance of the current Ops Signers, and no elections will have to take place and the current Ops Signers will be automatically employed for an additional term of 6 months.